apache/apisix/docs/en/latest/plugins/redirect.md

 * When enabling `http_to_https`, the ports in the redirect URL will pick a value in the following order (in descending order of priority)
   * Read `plugin_attr.redirect_https_port` from the configuration file (`conf/config.yaml`).
-  * If `apisix.ssl` is enabling, read `apisix.ssl.listen_port` first, and if it does not exist, read `apisix.ssl.listen` and select a random port from it.
+  * If `apisix.ssl` is enabled, read `apisix.ssl.listen_port` first, and if it does not exist, read `apisix.ssl.listen` and select a port randomly from it.
   * Use 443 as the default https port.

 :::